LBHackney-IT/Data-Platform-Playbook/docs/playbook/unit-testing-guide.md

 The "main" part of the ETL job which will run within the AWS Glue environment is then [wrapped in a conditional][main_script_example] which prevents that code from being run within the testing environment.
+All code, except import statements, that isn't in a method should be included in this conditional.

 ## Writing your own tests